Mycap® CCX Cell Culture Shake Flask System

 Go beyond intuition and quantify the impact on your business operations with Mycap® CCX.

-The model considers the benefits gained with Mycap® CCX such as improved efficiency, reduced environmental monitoring, avoidance of contamination, and more.
+The model considers the benefits gained with Mycap® CCX like improved efficiency, reduced environmental monitoring, contamination avoidance, and more.

-Enter and adjust variables based on your facility and processes and the Mycap® CCX Business Case Model calculates the impact of Mycap® CCX on your operations in simple terms.
+Enter and adjust variables based on your facility and processes, and the Mycap® CCX Business Case Model will calculate the impact of Mycap® CCX on your operations in simple terms.

 Learn More About Mycap® CCX